-On The Red Line is an independent site that thinks the top British orienteering athletes have a lot to contribute to the sport.
-They are a wonderful asset in the way they excel at the challenges offered in different terrains and disciplines and exemplify the main qualities demanded in orienteering: resilience, self reliance and determination.
+On The Red Line is an independent site that thinks top British orienteering athletes have a lot to contribute.
+They are wonderful in the way they work at and excel at the challenges offered in different terrains and disciplines and exemplify the main qualities demanded in orienteering: resilience, self reliance and determination.

 For Scotland, please see Scottish Orienteering.